Automattic/wp-calypso/docs/server-side-rendering.md

 ### Caching

-Because it is necessary to serve the redux state along with a server-rendered page, we use two levels of cache on the server: one to store the redux state, and one to store rendered layouts.
+Because it is necessary to serve the redux state along with a server-rendered page, we use two levels of cache on the server: one to [store the redux state](https://github.com/Automattic/wp-calypso/blob/master/server/state-cache/index.js), and one to [store rendered layouts](https://github.com/Automattic/wp-calypso/blob/7ded1642a5b95a30b64fe0a3e462ddd2317c0df2/server/render/index.js#L33).

-##### Data Cache

-At render time, the Redux state is [serialized and cached](../server/render/index.js), using the current path as the cache key, unless there is a query string, in which case we don't cache.

-This means that all data that was fetched to render a given page is available the next time the corresponding route is hit.
-A section controller thus only needs to check if the required data is available (using selectors), and dispatch the corresponding fetching action if it isn't; see the [themes controller](../client/my-sites/themes/controller.jsx) for an example.

-##### Render Cache

-There is a [shared cache](../server/render/index.js) for rendered layouts.
-There are some requirements for using this cache:

-1. Cache entries need a way to expire
-2. Multiple paths resulting in the same rendered content should ideally map to one cache entry

-These requirements are met by allowing controllers to set a key for a request in `context.renderCacheKey`.
-For item (1) the timestamp from the data cache is added to the request path, so a path such as `/theme/mood/overview` results in a key of `/theme/mood/overview1485514728996`.
-When the associated data cache entry gets a new timestamp, the server cache entry will no longer get any hits and drop out of the cache.

-Item (2) is solved by using an error string for the render cache key.
-For example, any invalid path such as `/theme/invalid` or `/theme/invalid/support` results in setting `context.renderCacheKey` to `theme not found`, meaning that the 404 page is always ready to serve and takes up only one cache slot.

-If `context.renderCacheKey` is not set, stringified `context.layout` is used as the key.
+Both caches use the same key, which is the pathname of the URL.
+URLs with query args are not cached unless the arg name is present in `context.queryCacheKeys`, in which case the argument or arguments are appended to the key.

+The render cache will also use error messages as the key, allowing pages such as "Not found" to be cached.

 When working with the SSR cache, turning on the [debug](#debugging) is very useful.